andimeier/sudokusolver/README.md

 Format: \<string\>

 Default is "123456789" (truncated to the width of the Sudoku).
+So, for a standard Sudoku, the default is "123456789", for a 4x4 Sudoku it is "1234" etc.

 Example: